Picovoice/speech-to-index-benchmark/README.md

 Below is information on how to use this framework to benchmark the mentioned engines.

 1. Make sure that you have installed DeepSpeech on your machine by following the instructions on its official pages.
-Also make sure all the git submodules are updated.
 2. Install all required python packages by runnig `pip3 install -r requirements.txt` inside the terminal
 3. Run the `config.py` script in order to download and unpack DeepSpeech's models under [resources/engines/deepspeech](/resources/engines/deepspeech).